Jot Exporter for Blender

 If you find any bugs, please feel free to comment below.

 - Output resolution in Jot seems to be limited to the size of the viewport, which means that you can’t easily render anything above your screen’s resolution.
-In theory you could do 4 exports with multiple cameras each pointing at a quarter of the frame, and combine the resulting frames afterwards, but I haven’t tested this.

 - Exporting crease info does not work correctly on subdiv models.
 The only workaround is to Apply the subdiv modifiers, and add creases to the subdivided mesh afterwards.
 Creases show up as lines in Jot, so can be quite useful.